medical-equipment

 Summary

-This project aims to find out what children and their families need at this time and how they can best be supported after a parent has died.
-The project has been carefully designed with the involvement of bereaved children and families who have experienced the death of a parent, a Young Persons Advisory Group who help design and plan research with children, and professionals working in services offering bereavement support to families.
+Following a systematic review to identify and synthesise the experiences of support for children and surviving parents following parental death, a qualitative study was undertaken.
+The project was carefully designed with the involvement of bereaved children and families who have experienced the death of a parent, a Young Persons Advisory Group that helped design and plan research with children, and professionals working in services offering bereavement support to families.

 Outputs and resources